 4.3.1.
-INITIAL ASSEMBLY
+KILN CAR BASE

-The kiln car base is the foundation upon which the rest of the structure relies, and failure of batts (particularly cracked corners) can often be attributed to inadequate support due to uneven bases.
+The kiln car base is the foundation upon which the rest of the structure relies, and failure of batts (particularly cracked corners) can often be attributed to inadequate support due to an uneven base.
 It is therefore important that the base is completely level, and that any parts of the base that will directly support the rest of the structure are constructed using appropriate materials.
-Large cross-section props or heavy firebrick piers built up from the metalwork are considered the best solutions.
-Structures supported by inadequate materials such as Lightweight Insulating Firebrick should be avoided, as these will sink over time, resulting in an uneven base.
+Structures supported by inadequate materials such as lightweight castable or insulating firebrick should be avoided as these will sink over time, resulting in an uneven base.